nvariant/repoj/Code_Book.md

 angle(Z,gravityMean)
 of
 ##Transformation of the data
 The train and test files used spaces inconsistently to separate columns of data, so the files were imported into R, the spaces changed to bars, and the data exported to text files, and reloaded to produce well-formed dataframes.
+The test dataset has 2947 observations and the train data has 7352 observations.
+These two sets were combined into a dataframe with 10299 observations.

 The activity labels ("standing, walking", etc) were loaded from "activity_labels.txt".
 The labels were changed to lower case and joined to the existing dataframe, and the column name "activity" added to the each of the train and test dataframes.
 Similarly, the subject data was added, along with the column name "subject".